-- (b) Are issued within 7 working days after receipt of the applicable fees and receipt of the clearance application form. - (c) Are issued when all amounts due in connection with that property for municipal fees, surcharges, property rates and other municipal taxes, levies and duties have been fully paid. - (d) All rates in respect of the financial year when the transfer is reasonably expected are immediately payable. - (e) If an amount liable for rates and services in respect of a property is outstanding and the property needs to be transferred, a rates clearance certificate will only be issued upon payment of the current account and after completion of an agreement by the new owner for any municipal services in arrears, subject to Council's Credit Control and Debt Collecting Policy in respect of the following transfers: - (i) Transfer of a property from the Municipality to the new owner; - (ii) Transfer of a property from one spouse to the other; - (iii) Transfer of a property from the owner (parent) to a child.20
+- 15.1.
+Are issued in terms of Section 118 (1) (a) of the Local Government: Municipal Systems Act, 2000, Act No. 32 of 2000, and will be valid for a period of 60 days from the date it has been issued. - 15.2.
+Are issued within 7 working days after receipt of the applicable fees and receipt of the clearance application form. - 15.3.
+Are issued when all amounts due in connection with that property for municipal fees, surcharges, property rates and other municipal taxes, levies and duties have been fully paid. - 15.4.
+The Municipality requires a payment in advance equal to two months' payments in respect rates for the financial year and two months' average consumption of all relevant services prior to the issuing of such a clearance certificate to allow

+- for any consumption that may take place during the time taken for the transfer to go through. - 15.5.
+The administration is allowed to issue a clearance certificate in the name of the buyer (as registered owner) in the instance of simultaneous transfers. - 15.6.
+If an amount liable for rates and services in respect of a property is outstanding and the property needs to be transferred, a rates clearance certificate will only be issued upon payment of the current account and after completion of an agreement by the new owner for any municipal services in arrears, subject to Council's Credit Control and Debt Collecting Policy in respect of the following transfers: - 15.6.1.
+Transfer of a property from the Municipality to the new owner. - 15.6.2.
+Transfer of a property from one spouse to the other. - 15.6.3.
+Transfer of a property from the owner (parent) to a child.

-17. REGULAR REVIEW PROCESSES
+16. REGULAR REVIEW PROCESSES